 Reimer was a talented two-way performer at Lincoln North Star, starring for coaches Tony Kobza and Mark Waller.
 As a senior, Reimer earned Lincoln Journal Star Super-State honors for his work at linebacker, as he posted 74 tackles, 14 tackles for loss and a sack.
 The captain of the Journal Star’s all-city team, Reimer also added 328 rushing yards and nearly 500 all-purpose yards.
 Reimer earned honorable-mention all-state recognition for the Navigators as a junior, as he had 397 rushing yards and nine touchdowns, while posting 838 all-purpose yards.
 He added 40 tackles, six tackles for loss and an interception.
 Following his career, Reimer was selected to play in the 2019 Nebraska Shrine Bowl.
 Reimer had scholarship offers from Buffalo, South Dakota State, South Dakota, Northern Iowa and North Dakota.

 Luke was born on May 2, 2000, and is the son of Karen Reimer.
-A business administration major, Luke earned his bachelor's degree from Nebraska in May of 2023.
-Reimer has volunteered his time with the Nebraska Football Road Race and local hospital visits.
+He earned his degree in business administration in May of 2023.
+Reimer has volunteered his time with the Nebraska Football Road Race, the Huskers’ Day of Service and local hospital visits.